mahesh7-m/Project1/README.md

 - Visualize the backtracking algorithm step-by-step
 - Watch queens being placed and removed dynamically
 - See how conflicts are detected on rows, columns, and diagonals
-- Display multiple solutions (if available)
+- Display multiple solutions
-- Adjustable animation speed (if implemented)
+- Adjustable animation speed
 - Clean and responsive UI

 ## 🧠 Tech Stack